Power of Attorney in Connecticut

 Information for the person granting the Power of Attorney

 No Notary Public may tell you whether you should or should not grant Power of Attorney to anyone.
 Nor may any Notary tell you who should receive the power.
 At best, either those acts would be Unauthorized Practice of Law.
-The Notary's only job is to be sure that you are who you claim to be, that you are mentally competent in our layman's opinion, that you understand what you are doing, and that nobody is forcing you to do something you don't want to do as far as the Notary can determine.
+The Notary's only jobs are to be sure that you are who you claim to be, that you appear to be mentally competent in our layman's opinion, that you understand what you are doing, and that nobody is forcing you to do something you don't want to do as far as the Notary can determine.

 Proving who you are.

 To notarize your signature, the Notary Public will have to see your photo identification issued by a state or federal government.
 The ID must not have expired.
 The identification must be an original document, not a photocopy.
 The most common forms of ID are drivers' licenses and passports.
 You do not have to be a United States citizen to have your signature notarized in Connecticut.
 In addition to your photo ID, the notary will need to see another form of ID issued by an institution; the second form of ID must contain your signature, but it does not need to have a photograph.
 The most common secondary forms of ID are signed credit cards and debit cards.
 (I do not want to copy your card numbers!)

 It may be possible to notarize your signature if you do not have the required identification.
 Connecticut law provides only two other, extremely limited ways.
 If you do not have the required two forms of identification, please talk to your Notary Public before you make an appointment.
 You can see more about acceptable forms of identification on the Frequently Asked Questions Page.